Cyanilux

 Some nodes that obtain positions/directions will have the option to switch between different Spaces, including :

 While not a space that is included on nodes, it may still be useful to be aware that Clip space exists.
-Behind the scenes the Vertex stage converts the Object space Vertex Position (port on Master Stack) to Clip space, which is a position important for clipping triangles to what is visible by the camera - so we don’t waste time trying to render fragments/pixels outside the screen.
+Behind the scenes the Vertex stage converts the Object space Vertex Position (port on Master Stack) to Clip space, which is important for clipping triangles to what is visible by the camera - so we don’t waste time trying to render fragments/pixels outside the screen.
+It’s a Vector4, where the XY components range from [-W, W], where W is the fourth component of that Vector4.

-With a bit of remapping, this Clip position is then converted to the Screen Position.
+With a bit of remapping and dividing by W, clip space is converted to Screen space, aka Screen Position node (also known as “Normalised Device Coordinates” in SRP shader code).
 That node also has a few modes, including :

 Understanding Previews